Program Summary

 - It felt disconnected to the patient list, even though the intention was to use patient photos to connect the plan to the patient.

-- Users felt it was hidden
+- Majority of users stated it was hidden

-Moving to One Tab With Filters
+Moving to One Tab With Filters (Iteration 2)

-Design Choice
+Design Choices

 - Moved Wellness information to the main patient list.
 Along with medical and insurance inforamtion.